brandur/org/fragments/sprawl-blues.md

-San Francisco has spoiled me in that I can live comfortably without a car and can reach most places I care to go on foot in a shorter period of time than what my friends back home can do in their cars.
+San Francisco has spoiled me in that I can live comfortably without a car and can reach most places I care to go on foot in a shorter period of time than what my friends back home can do on four wheels.
 If I hop on a bike or jump in an Uber, those times are boiled down even further, and a lot of hot spots are left only minutes away [1].